 - Intensive preparation for the Foundation Programme Situational Judgement Test

-- Key tips and techniques to boost your SJT score
+- Key tips and techniques to boost your SJT score and help you get one of your top choices

 - Understand the SJT domains and attributes being tested